emmadev1/ssf/README.md

 # ssf
 Simple stateful firewall script

-The tar file contains the shell script and the pgp signature
+The tar file contains the shell script and the pgp signature (emma@work)